Mindgreppers/lifemaker_web/content/_index.md

 weight: -270
 ---

-## Happiness (in continuity)
+### Healthy, happy and wise human (family), with Earth
-**We can all agree that happiness is the ultimate desire behind all human desires.** It comes from understanding and knowing Existence and Co-existence; and living accordingly.
+**We can all agree that happiness is the ultimate desire behind all desires and actions.** We live lifetimes, doing things in order to be happy, hence feeling happiness in pieces and being in some kind of unease for rest of the time.
+Our lack of Understanding and Knowing existence and co-existence in a holistic and objective way, keeps us away from the Source of happiness and ease which is always present everywhere.
+We have the power and the choice to break from this repetitive patten. **Once Life is understood in an open frame, one will naturally act in justful and mutually fulfilling way, as a being of happiness.
+There will be shared happiness in continuity.**

-> Lifemaker is a movement for holistic good of every Human (family), and all Earth.
+> Lifemaker is a collective way of life for Good; in co-existence.
+It is a holistic solution to all Life problems in a human centric approach.
+We are evolving a standard package which can be adopted by any human family, their neighborhood and all Humanity.

-As a growing family integrated by the same understanding, we are pooling in our perspectives and resources, to protect and nurture Humanity and Earth, and thrive together in abundance.
+As a growing family integrated by a holistic and same understanding of Life, we are together to protect and nurture Humanity and Earth.
+We are envisioning how can Humanity thrive together in abundance, along with Nature; as an unfading tradition independent of time.

 ## A friendly Lifeline is here for you

-*You can ask us anything.
+*Interested?
+You can ask us anything.
 And we shall together explore and investigate.*

 No matter what is your question, need or suggestion, we will love to hear from you.
 Reach out to us through [Lifeline service](/lifeline) today!
 Our forum will be up soon.